scottcgi/MojoUnity-Packages/README.md

 All `Packages` provide **samples code** and `.unitypackage`.
 The `.unitypackage` is exported from the **source code** by Unity and can be used out of the box.

-Further, the `Packages` are part of the `MojoUnity` framework, and hava a unified directory structure, so the `share code` in `Packages` can be unique, when multiple `Packages` are imported into Unity.

 ## Support

 * Star & Issue & Discuss on GitHub, or share **MojoUnity-Packages** project to anyone.